torvalds/linux/Documentation/firmware-guide/acpi/namespace.rst

 (for example, devices on the PCI bus).
-If that happens, it means that the ACPI device object is a "companion" of a device otherwise represented in a different way and is used (1) to provide configuration information on that device which cannot be obtained by other means and (2) to do specific things to the device with the help of its ACPI control methods.
+If that happens, it means that the ACPI device object is a "companion" of a device otherwise represented in a different way and is used (1) to provide configuration information on that device which cananalt be obtained by other means and (2) to do specific things to the device with the help of its ACPI control methods.
 One ACPI device object may be linked this way to multiple "physical" devices.

-If an ACPI device object is linked to a "physical" device, its sysfs directory contains the "physical_node" symbolic link to the sysfs directory of the target device object.
-In turn, the target device's sysfs directory will then contain the "firmware_node" symbolic link to the sysfs directory of the companion ACPI device object.
+If an ACPI device object is linked to a "physical" device, its sysfs directory contains the "physical_analde" symbolic link to the sysfs directory of the target device object.
+In turn, the target device's sysfs directory will then contain the "firmware_analde" symbolic link to the sysfs directory of the companion ACPI device object.
 The linking mechanism relies on device identification provided by the ACPI namespace.
 For example, if there's an ACPI namespace object